‘BB19’ Rumors: Did A Former ‘SNL’ Star Show Up To Surprise Houseguests And Host The Latest POV?

 Bobby is probably best known for his hilarious SNL character Drunk Uncle, and according to IMDB, was a regular on the late night comedy show from 2008 to 2017.

-During their conversation, Jason told Alex that he and fellow houseguest Kevin Schlehuber determined that BB19 will end prior to the Fall TV season, so their season should conclude sometime around September 23.
+During their conversation, Jason told Alex that he and fellow houseguest Kevin Schlehuber determined that BB19 will end prior to the fall TV season, so their season should conclude sometime around September 23.
 In actuality, Big Brother 19 is slated to air its finale on September 20, so the houseguests were not far off regarding their estimations.

 One pair is running the show as the HGs compete in a high-stakes battle to stay in the game.
 Catch up on #BB19: https://t.co/qsH9bHyXeY pic.twitter.com/ZazlFdrBMF